-Aged and wealthy Charlotte Hollis has lived alone and as a recluse in the crumbling family plantation mansion in Hollisport, Louisiana since her father Sam Hollis' death thirty-six years ago.
-The only people who regularly see her are her hard-as-nails but seemingly loyal housekeeper Velma Crowther, and her longtime friend and physician, Dr. Drew Bayliss.
-She has lived there the better part of her life except for a short stint in London thirty-seven years ago following the vicious murder of her married lover, John Mayhew, at the plantation's summer house while Sam was hosting one of his legendary grand balls in the mansion.
-That evening, she and John were going to run off together, that is before he was bludgeoned to death, his right hand and head which were never found.
-No one was ever convicted for his murder, but most people believe Charlotte did it after John changed his mind about running off with her.
-Not having seen her in years, they also now believe Charlotte is a crazy old ...Written by
+Aged, wealthy Charlotte Hollis has lived as a recluse in the crumbling family plantation mansion in Hollisport, Louisiana since her father Sam Hollis' death thirty-six years ago.
+The only people who regularly see her are her hard-as-nails but seemingly loyal housekeeper, Velma Crowther, and her longtime friend and physician, Dr. Drew Bayliss.
+She has lived there most of her life except for a short stint in London thirty-seven years ago following the vicious murder of her married lover, John Mayhew, at the plantation's summer house while Sam was hosting one of his legendary grand balls in the mansion.
+She and John had planned to run off together that night, but instead he was bludgeoned to death, his head and right hand severed from his body.
+Nobody was ever convicted for his murder, but most people believe Charlotte did it after John changed his mind about running off with her.
+They also believe that Charlotte, whom they haven't seen in years, is a crazy old woman.
+Conversely, ...Written by

 23 of 32 people found this review helpful.

 Was this review helpful to you?